-The Department of Cinematic Arts & Technology at IAIA provides its students with access to state-of-the-art, cutting edge digital technology.
-This includes four digital classrooms with projectors and computer editing stations, a fully articulating digital dome, a broadcast studio, a green screen, a 3D scanner and printer, and visual effects and animation software.
-Additionally, the department is equipped with high-definition digital cinema cameras (including the high-end, motion picture industry standard RED camera for senior thesis projects), audio gear, light kits, dolly and a full range of support services to empower future cinematic storytellers.
+The Department of Cinematic Arts and Technology at IAIA provides its students with access to state-of-the-art, cutting edge digital technology.
+This includes four digital classrooms with large monitors, projectors and computer editing stations, a fully articulating digital dome, a broadcast studio, a green screen, a motion capture system, and visual effects and animation software.
+The department is also equipped with high-definition digital cinema cameras, including the high-end, motion picture industry standard RED camera for upper level students (see RED camera policy below).
+Additional equipment includes audio gear, light kits, dolly, and a full range of support services to empower future cinematic storytellers.
 Outside of the Orange and Olive Rooms in the Library and Technology Center, a monitor has been set up to display the past and current work of IAIA's student filmmakers.

-Each semester, a showcase of current student work is screened in the LTC Auditorium and is open to the public.
+At the end of the Spring semester, a showcase of recent student work receives a public screening at a local theater or in the IAIA LTC Auditorium.
 Students are encouraged to submit their work to film festivals, and many have had their films screened at festivals all over the country and internationally.
 Furthermore, IAIA's film students have received award recognition from the Rocky Mountain Student Emmys, the New Mexico Film Foundation Student Filmmaker's Showcase, the New Mexico Women in Film Fiesta, the Phoenix Film Festival, the Taos Shortz Film Festival, and the AIHEC student film festival.
 The Department of Cinematic Arts & Technology has the distinction of being the only film program in New Mexico accredited by the National Association of Schools of Art and Design.